Safety Plan

 It’s important that you craft your Safety Plan before you need it.

-If you’re feeling suicidal or overwhelmed right now,
+If you’re feeling suicidal or overwhelmed right now, please visit our Help Now page.

 Come back to these instructions later, to create your Safety Plan when you’re feeling more grounded.